GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/declarativeNetRequest/index.md

 [manifest][1] to use this API.
 The former allows extensions to block and upgrade requests without any [host permissions][2].
 Host permissions are still required if the extension wants to redirect a request or modify headers on it.
-The `declarativeNetRequestWithHostAccess` permission always requires host permissions to the request url and initator to act on a request.
+The `declarativeNetRequestWithHostAccess` permission always requires host permissions to the request URL and initiator to act on a request.

 The `declarativeNetRequestFeedback` permission is required to access functions and events which return information on declarative rules matched.